anoce-cvae/ANOCE-CVAE/README.md

 - `train.py` - the implementation of ANOCE-CVAE.
 - `utils.py` - graph simulation, data simulation, VAE utility functions, analysis of causal effects, and accuracy evaluation.
 - RealData:
-  1. `covid19.pkl` (and `covid19.csv`) - the real dataset for the COVDI-19 outbreak, where the first column is the exposure (i.e. 2020 Hubei lockdowns), the last colum presents the outcome (i.e. the increase rate of confirmed cases out of Hubei), and the middle 30 columns to 30 mediators (i.e. the selected major cities) ordered by cities' total migration scale during the data period (from Jan 12th to Feb 20th, 2020).
-Here, the information of cities' migration scale is scrapied from Baidu Qianxi (https://qianxi.baidu.com/, credit to the code from https://github.com/samelltiger/baidu_qx).
+  1. `covid19.pkl` (and `covid19.csv`) - the real dataset for the COVDI-19 outbreak, where the first column is the exposure (i.e. 2020 Hubei lockdowns), the last column presents the outcome (i.e. the increase rate of confirmed cases out of Hubei), and the middle 30 columns to 30 mediators (i.e. the selected major cities) ordered by cities' total migration scale during the data period (from Jan 12th to Feb 20th, 2020).
+Here, the information of cities' migration scale is scraped from Baidu Qianxi (https://qianxi.baidu.com/, credit to the code from https://github.com/samelltiger/baidu_qx).
   2. `ANOCE_COVID19_Results.data` - Saved results with 100 replications.
   3. `Realdata_COVID19_Summary.ipynb` - Summary code for tables and figures, written in Jupyter Notebook.
   4. Figures - the interative graphical results on the real data analysis, stored in HTML format, and other figures.